Sweet Treats of Summer

 What’s So Wrong With Sugary Snacks?

 Invisible germs known as bacteria live in your mouth.
 Some of these bacteria form a sticky substance called plaque on the surface of your teeth.
 When you put sugar in your mouth, the bacteria in the plaque turn the sugar into acids.
 The acids that are formed are powerful enough to dissolve the hard enamel that covers your teeth, which causes cavities.
+Therefore, the more you eat sugar, the more you start ruining your teeth.

 Get Your Oral Hygiene On